Forde House: Reynell

-The present house was built by Sir Richard Reynell (d.1633), Member of Parliament for Mitchell in Cornwall (1593) and his wife Lucy Brandon and was probably completed in about 1610, according to the date on the rainwater heads.
+The present house was built around 1550.
+It was substantially enlarged and remodelled around 1610 for Sir Richard Reynell (d.1633), Member of Parliament for Mitchell in Cornwall (1593) and his wife Lucy Brandon.
 The house was built with an E-shaped floor plan, which may have been in honour of Queen Elizabeth I, who had recently died.
 The grounds were originally extensive, and included the whole of what is called Decoy (so named, because wildfowl were decoyed there to extend the house's larder), as well as a deer park.

 On 15 September 1625 King Charles I stayed at the house overnight on his way to Plymouth, to inspect the fleet.
 He returned a few days later and stayed for a further two nights.

 During the Civil War, Forde House gave shelter to Oliver Cromwell and Colonel Fairfax on 24 January 1646 before the second Siege of Exeter.